 Whatever your needs, I will be happy to hear from you.
 For a free chat about how therapy can help you, please ring 078969 19141.

 'When I have been listened to and when I have been heard, I am able to re-perceive my world in a new way and to go on.
 It is astonishing how elements that seem insoluble become soluble when someone listens, how confusions that seem irremediable turn into relatively clear flowing streams when one is heard.'

 Carl Rogers, the founder of person-centred therapy

-I began seeing Stephen at a difficult time in my life following illness.
-His gentle approach, challenging my thoughts and preconceptions and encouraging words have helped me greatly and led me to changes that I otherwise would not have had the energy or courage to make.
-Although I still feel at the start of my journey, I believe the lessons I have learned will equip me for my future path. - Ann
+“Counselling with Stephen gently challenged my thoughts and preconceptions …It helped me greatly and led me to changes that I otherwise would not have had the energy or courage to make.” – Ann

 Training, qualifications & experience

 I have over 20 years' experience as a counsellor and psychotherapist working both in London and in rural Cornwall.

 I have worked with teenagers as well as adults, individuals and couples, at a young person's support and advice centre, a doctor's surgery, in private practice and at a Natural Health Centre.